 - All deliveries should be checked on receipt.
-Any damages must be highlighted within 72 hours of delivery and discussed with our dedicated After Sales Team.
+Any damages must be highlighted within 72 hours of delivery and discussed with our dedicated Customer Service Team.

 - For units that are considered Damaged/Incorrect on Arrival within the first 28 days from the shipment date of product from John Cullen Lighting warehouse facilities, John Cullen Lighting will provide an expedited replacement of the affected unit.
 A new unit will be made available for shipment from John Cullen Lighting warehouse facilities within 5 business days from receipt of the completed Return form.
 Damaged/Incorrect product must be returned within 14 days from receipt of replacement unit, or customer will be invoiced the full purchase price for the replacement unit.
 Non-United Kingdom customers should allow for additional transit time due to International Customs Clearance.

 - All claims filed for units that fail (under standard warranty or under a LuxCare Package) will be repaired or replaced at the sole discretion of John Cullen Lighting.

 - The replacement part may be refurbished or substituted with similar products our discretion.
 For those customers located outside of the United Kingdom, it should be noted that John Cullen Lighting repair centre is in the United Kingdom and additional time (Shipment Days) should be factored into the overall repair time for transit to and from the United Kingdom.

 - Units returned under a valid Return number will receive a 90 day warranty or the remainder of the original warranty or active LuxCare Package, whichever is longer.